Skip to Content

 If you have (or had) blonde hair, chances are you’ve heard of toner.
 Toner helps remove unwanted brass and yellow tones from light, silver, or gray strands.

-Not using toners is another often disregarded gray hair mistake.
-You can tone your hair with shampoo and conditioners, but it’s also optional at the salon.
+Not using toner is another often disregarded gray hair mistake.
+You can tone your hair with shampoos and conditioners, but you can also have it done at the salon.
 Most toners are purple or indigo.

-Some toning products are made for gray or silver hair and have ingredients like oils and vitamins to keep hair healthy and not brassy.
-You should tone your hair once or twice a week, but do not tone it daily – it can dry your hair significantly.
+Some toning products are made for gray or silver hair and have ingredients like oils and vitamins to keep hair healthy and brass-free.
+You should use a toning shampoo or conditioner once or twice a week, but do not use them daily, as they can dry out your hair significantly.

 5. You Haven’t Updated Your Linens